flavio1110/go-for-csharp-devs/README.md

 ### 5 - Do I need to use goroutines and channels to make non blocking IO calls?

 No, it's not needed.
 Go offers non-blocking io calls via an blocking interface.
-It means that, despite you are calling a "sync" method, under the hood it will use goroutines to interact with async APIs from the OS.
+It means that despite you are calling a "sync" method, under the hood it will use goroutines to interact with async APIs from the OS.
 [The answers for this question on Stackoverflow](https://stackoverflow.com/questions/36112445/golang-blocking-and-non-blocking) give more details about how it's accomplished.

 ### 6 - Where are the classes?